You need to apply for this course directly to the University; not through UCAS.

 Student loans and grants

-You will be eligible for the same student loans and grants as students on an undergraduate degree, provided you don't already have a first degree.
-You may also be eligible for a University of Bristol bursary, depending on your household income.
+You may be eligible for a University of Bristol bursary, depending on your household income.

 The Foundation Year is a great way of starting to study.
 It’s an opportunity to explore a range of subjects and practice much-needed skills like essay writing in a very supportive environment.